Mathijs995/Mathijs995/README.md

 [![Website](https://img.shields.io/website?label=mathijsdejong.info&style=for-the-badge&url=https%3A%2F%2Fmathijsdejong.info)](https://mathijsdejong.info)

 ### About me
-I am a full stack developer with a background in data science and economics.
-Since 2013, I have been teaching courses and workshops on web development, software development and data analytics.
-More recently, I have started to contribute to open-source software projects and offering my services through my digital consulting company [Accelerytics][company].
+I work as a Data Scientist at [BCG GAMMA][company] where I help clients grow their business through daa science and advanced technology.
+Next to that, I have been teaching courses and workshops on web development, software development and data analytics and like to contribute to open-source software projects.

 ###### Connect with me:
 [<img align="left" alt="mathijsdejong.info" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]